lnoSlevin/block_easyenrol/README.md

 # Easy Enrollments block #

+The Easy Enrollments block is block with form from Easy Enrollments method, which was available only in supported themes.
+From now you can use this enrollment method separately.

-Block with enrolment form for enrolment method Easy Enrollments, which can be used as alternative solution for implementation to theme.
+Block with enrollment form for enrollment method Easy Enrollments <https://moodle.org/plugins/enrol_easy>, which can be used as alternative solution for implementation of input form from Easy Enrollments <https://moodle.org/plugins/enrol_easy> method, when are you not using required themes in yours platform.

-TODO Provide more detailed description here.
+You can add the Easy Enrollments block to your frontpage and you can use it as main gate for course enrollments.

+After block is inserted to yours system, you can use QR code or 6 digit code for enrolling to the course via Easy Enrollments <https://moodle.org/plugins/enrol_easy> method.

 ## License ##